Here’s my go-to recipe for quick soft pretzels. I’ll offer sweet and savory options below though I think they’re best served with BEER CHEESE.

 - Add warm water to a large bowl.
 Sprinkle yeast over the water, followed by a little sprinkle of sugar.
 Measure 3 cups of flour atop the yeast mixture.
-Add the salt and remaining sugar.
+Add the salt, remaining sugar, and softened butter.
 Use a firm spatula or wooden spoon to stir the dough together into a moist and shaggy ball.

 - Add 3/4 cup more flour and measure the remaining 3/4 cup flour into a small bowl.
 Stir the dough with the additional flour.

 - Generously flour a clean countertop with the measured flour from the small bowl.
 Bring the dough out of the bowl and begin to knead it on the counter.
 The dough will be soft and sticky.
 Continue to slowly add flour from the small bowl and you knead the dough for 5 to 7 minutes.
 Try not to allow your hands to get too sticky with dough.
 Rub dough from your hands, wash them clean, and continue kneading if this happens.

 - You may not need to add all of the flour from the small bowl.
 You want a dough ball that holds its shape, is mostly (though not perfectly) smooth, bounces back to the touch, and is still a bit sticky.
 The stickiness will help when we roll the dough into ropes.

 - Divide the dough into 8 or 10 pieces.
 You can eyeball this of weigh each dough ball to the same weight.